3D Uncertain Implicit Surface Mapping using GMM and GP: Experiments and Evaluation

 \section{Experiments and Evaluation}

 In this section, the datasets and experimental results are illustrated.
-The signed distance fields and Euclidean distance fields estimated from the proposed approach are compared with the existing state-of-the-art methods: GPIS \cite{gpis1} and Log-GPIS \cite{loggpis1}.
-We also compare the differences between using GMM alone and GP-inference with GMM priors (GPGMM).
-The work is implemented in C++ and Python.
+The SDF and EDF estimated from the proposed approach are compared with the existing state-of-the-art methods: GPIS \cite{gpis1} and Log-GPIS \cite{loggpis2}.
+We also compare the differences between using GMM alone and GP-inference with GMM priors (GMMGP).
+The work is implemented in C++ and Python on a CPU of Intel i9-11900 @ 2.50GHz.